nudt-bioinfo/SVScope/README.md

   --jobs thread_num(e.g. 4)
 ```

 ##### [Note: The three SV detection algorithms can also be called separately.
-If you do not want to use the multi-source integration command provided by SVScope, bash ./SVScope_detect.sh, you can also call the following three tools separately.
+If you do not want to use the multi-source integration command provided by SVScope, bash ./SVScope_detect.sh, you can also call the following three tools separately after you run the script ./SVScope.install.sh .
 All commands have been encapsulated, and you can call them directly by passing external parameters.
 The specific usage is as follows:]

 ##### For Algorithm1, the call command is: